BM345/NagwaSchemas/question/response_json_specification.md

 #### response_format = "choices"

-If `response_format` is set to `choices` both the student answer object and the correct answer object have one property, `choices`, the value of which is an array of references.
+The response format can be `choices` if the question part type is `mcq`.
+In this case both the student answer object and the correct answer object have one property, `choices`, the value of which is an array of references.
 For the student answer object, these references are for the choices that the student has chosen.
 For the correct answer object, these references are for the correct choices.
 An example of these objects is shown below.

 ```json
 "student_answer": {